-Once a GCRF project is completed, there are continuing obligations for the PI and research support team to report financial expenditure on time, while monitoring and reporting the future outputs and impacts of the research:
+Once an overseas research project is completed, there are continuing funder obligations to report financial expenditure and future outputs and impacts of the research:

 1) Final Expenditure Statements

-Research teams and partners should continue to acknowledge the source of funding, where possible, in subsequent publications, media statements and in conference papers even after the project has concluded.
+Research teams and third party organisations should acknowledge the source of funding in subsequent publications, media statements and in conference papers even after the project has concluded.

-PIs should give some thought to the tracking of ongoing research impact arising from GCRF projects and the mechanism that could be put in place with various partners and local contractors to measure this.
+PIs should give some thought to the tracking of ongoing research and societal impact arising from overseas research projects and the mechanisms that could be put in place with third party organisations and local contractors to measure this.
 This information may be repurposed for academic publication, annual Researchfish reporting, departmental publicity and, potentially, for Research Excellence Framework Impact Case studies.